abraunegg/onedrive/docs/application-config-options.md

 | `*.swp`           | Files ending in `.swp`     | Vim (and vi) swap files.
 Created to protect against crash recovery during text editing.
 Should not be synced because they are transient. |
 | `*.partial`       | Files ending in `.partial` | Partially downloaded files.
 Common in browsers (like Firefox `.partial` download files), background downloaders and this client.
 Incomplete by nature.
 Syncing them causes broken files online. |

-The following suggested files are not included in the default configuration but could also be considered for skipping:
+The following suggested skip file patterns are not included in the default configuration but could also be considered for skipping:

 | Skip File Pattern | Meaning                    | Why this should be skipped |
 |:------------------|:---------------------------|:---------------------------|